nivagator/shibbyxyz-hugo/content/hugo-conversion.md

 tags: ["hugo", "projects"]
 ---

 migrating this site from [ssg](https://romanzolotarev.com/ssg.html) as a static site generator to [hugo](https://gohugo.io/).
 I want tags and more control over the pages, article lists, etc. i've had experience with (jekyll)[https://gavingreer.com] in the past with decent results, i hear great things about hugo.
-I toyed with the idea of building out ssg with more functionality, but doubt my abilites to create such a solution.
+I toyed with the idea of building out ssg with more functionality, but doubt my abilities to create such a solution.

-i made a mild attempt at hugo years ago, but it required more understanding upfront than jekyll (or so i thought) mostly becuase there was no built in theme (and i'm lazy). recently [Luke Smith](https://lukesmith.xyz) put out a [video on hugo](https://videos.lukesmith.xyz/w/oz4VV8SrnTEACCndxMASZH), getting started with a [basic theme he created](https://github.com/LukeSmithxyz/lugo). i always appreciate practical approaches and i'm using this as a basis to convert this site.
+i made a mild attempt at hugo years ago, but it required more understanding upfront than jekyll (or so i thought) mostly because there was no built in theme (and i'm lazy). recently [Luke Smith](https://lukesmith.xyz) put out a [video on hugo](https://videos.lukesmith.xyz/w/oz4VV8SrnTEACCndxMASZH), getting started with a [basic theme he created](https://github.com/LukeSmithxyz/lugo). i always appreciate practical approaches and i'm using this as a basis to convert this site.

 1. copy existing markdown articles from shibby to the content directory and add front matter.
 2. figure out how to migrate static pages